 1. BYOA (Bring Your Own Appetizer) idea works best

 Inform the guests in the first place about the party being an all BYOA affair.
 A number of cheap appetizers and snacks can be bought.
-While if someone is short of cooking skills, they can still purchase some quick items from the store next-door such as raw veggies, a fruit and nut platter, a cheese and crackers pack, etc. If this also seems somewhat difficult, ask the invitee to bring a container or two of mixed nuts.
+While if someone is short of cooking skills, they can still purchase some quick items from the store next door such as raw veggies, a fruit and nut platter, cheese and crackers pack, etc. If this also seems somewhat difficult, ask the invitee to bring a container or two of mixed nuts.

 2. Offer champagne sangria for midnight toasts

 It’s a relief when you won’t be needing to spend big bucks on champagne.
-Well you can catch a close relative of it by making a serving of champagne sangria.
+Well, you can catch a close relative of it by making a serving of champagne sangria.
 You can study a number of great online resources for recipes and different offerings of this delicious toast.

 3. How about a midnight supper

 After everyone is done with the midnight toasts, you can invite them for a midnight supper.
-The thought of a baked potato bar is easily cheap and fun.
+The thought of a baked potato bar is easy cheap and fun.
 Bake the thickest potatoes you lay your hands on and follow them with a dessert.
 An average baked potato bar can get ready in an hour costing around $2 per person even with the added taste of sour cream, jalapenos, or cheddar cheese toppings.
 For dessert, you can go with a chocolate cake with colorful sprinkles.

 4. Remember timing is important

-Since it’s the New Year’s Eve, and mostly everyone’s hoping the real fun starts after the midnight mark and stay for long enough, be sure to start the party at 10 pm.
+Since it’s New Year’s Eve, and mostly everyone’s hoping the real fun starts after the midnight mark and stay for long enough, be sure to start the party at 10 pm.
 But if you have no plans to stay up late, get the potato bar ready till 10 or 11 pm, so the guests don’t leave without devouring anything.